 - To temper the chutney, heat vegetable oil in a small skillet over medium-high heat.

-- Once the oil is hot, add mustard seeds and urad dal.
-Fry until the lentil turns light brown in color (20-25 seconds).
+- Once the oil is hot, add mustard seeds and white urad dal.
+Fry until the dal turns light brown in color (20-25 seconds).
+Keep stirring while frying.

 - Add dry red chilies, curry leaves, and asafetida, and saute for 4-5 seconds.

 - Pour the tempering over the chutney and mix well.
 Serve!

 - Tip – Save some tempering for garnishing the chutney.

 I tried this chutney recipe to pair with dosa and it was loved by our family!
 Thank you for such simple yet tasty recipe😊